 I think, I speak for many boaters and certainly those that have paid lots of money over the years, that most were supportive of CaRT recognising that they had inherited myriad problems and were short of funds for essential and routine maintenance.
 Sadly that support has

 dissipated following the rebranding and creation of a new logo.
 CaRT were formed in 2012.
-Five years later some eejit decided it was appropriate to spend fortunes on a new logo-there was nothing wrong with the old one.
+Five years later some eejit decided it was appropriate to spend fortunes on a new logo-there was nothing wrong with the old one."Every pound we save is another pound we can spend looking after the waterways."

 This is a quote from the CaRT Annual Report.
 I don't know what the new logo cost but they stated that no "new" money would be used.
 "New" or "old" it's still money that won't be spent looking after the waterways including providing a safe, usable path on our mooring despite having recently benefited directly from an extra 2k generated by the iniquitous mooring auction scam.